Sertleris/woocommerce-simple-product-badge/readme.txt

 2. Activate plugins from `Plugins` section in admin.
 3. On product detail define your custom badge.

+== Screenshots ==

+1. Admin area in product detail
+2. Front-end with additional styling

 == Changelog ==

 = 0.1.0 =